API

 print_packets(packets)

-Print packets using USBSimplePrintSink from ViewSB. :param packets: list of dictionaries, e.g. obtained from split_packets()
+Print packets using USBSimplePrintSink from ViewSB/pyopenvizsla. :param packets: list of dictionaries, e.g. obtained from split_packets()

 program_sam3u(port, fw_path=None)